spc-ofp/obs-debriefer-web/README.md

 The web application is written in C# and uses Microsoft's MVC3 framework for the presentation layer.
 The data access layer uses Fluent NHibernate with a SQL Server data store.

+The following tasks have yet to be completed:

++ Adding a positive action modal dialog when changing gear type and/or workbook version
++ Adding a disclaimer regarding data ownership
++ Security
++ i18n work.
+A resource holding field names exists, but nothing has been done to integrate it into the web tier